Agentic Orchestration

 6. The ROI of Autonomy

-I don't sell AI; I sell Time Recovery.
-By replacing manual operational bottlenecks with agentic logic, my clients see:
+We don't sell AI; we sell Time Recovery.
+By replacing manual operational bottlenecks with agentic logic, our clients see:

 - Reduced Overhead: Replacing 40 hours/week of manual data entry with $50/month in API costs.